 REXULTI is a prescription medicine used:

-- with other antidepressant medicines to treat major depressive disorder (MDD) in adults.
+- along with antidepressant medicines to treat major depressive disorder (MDD) in adults

 It is not known if REXULTI is safe and effective in children with MDD.